We have a range of transcribing aids which can be found at: http://www.freebmd.org.uk/addons/

 These are standard forms of correction on typed pages and the entries should be reordered as indicated.

 It is normal practice for the second of the duplicated scans to be annotated in the scan name to show it is a duplicate of another scan; transcribe the scan without the annotation.
-If there is no annoatation to indicate the duplicated scans please contact the with details of the relevant scans and transcribe the first scan.
+If there is no annotation to indicate the duplicated scans please contact the with details of the relevant scans and transcribe the first scan.

 Note: